 Property division is one of the biggest issues during a Texas divorce.
 Knowing what combined property exists between the couple is not only important, but is legally necessary.
+The subject can be tricky because each partner can have different properties under their name.
+On the properties, couples can share various possessions, which can make the matter even more complicated.
+Before moving forward with the property distribution process, couples need to be upfront and disclose all properties that they own, whether jointly or individually.
+Any effort to conceal property is discouraged, but unfortunately, it is common among divorcing couples.
 Hiding property is unlawful and can hurt you in the long run.
 However, it is also important to have a grasp on what type of property is considered marital property, and what may be considered personal.
+Understanding how they are distinguished isn’t easy in many cases.
+That is where a divorce lawyer can come in and provide assistance.
 If you are going through a divorce, an experienced divorce lawyer Cypress, TX clients trust can provide invaluable advice and legal assistance throughout the process.

 Texas law recognizes two types of property: community and separate.
 Community property is property that is owned by a married couple or a domestic partnership, according to Texas law.
+When it comes time to classify all the property a couple owns, it can be confusing to do.
+In Texas, they are recognized as a community property state.
+Possessions acquired during a marriage is considered community property.
 Debt acquired during the marriage is also considered community property.
-Each spouse owns one half of the community property, including the debt.
+Each spouse owns one-half of the community property, including the debt.
 Separate property is property of an individual that they owned before the marriage, was a gift or inheritance to them alone during the marriage, or any property that they earned, acquired, or were given after the date of separation.
 Additionally, gifts and inheritance are considered to be separate property, as well as financial compensation earned from a civil lawsuit.

 If you are considering a divorce, we encourage you to reach out to the Winfrey Law Firm today for any divorce needs or questions you may have.
 We can schedule a free and confidential consultation with a Cypress, TX divorce lawyer.
 Call our office today.